Ninhache/TGAImageConverter/README.md

 # TGAImageConverter
-A simple script for quickly converting all .TGA files in a folder to a format
+A simple script for quickly converting all .TGA files in a folder recursively to a format

 Powered with maven.. so :
 ```sh